 Although this is the only time we can get a full receovery and stay alive due to full Sun (when the ground track is over the terminator), you can see from these two plots it is also the worst time for getting Sun on our South facing best panel.
 What would really be valuable is a visualization model on STK that would help us visualize sun on the -Z panel and therefore when to take our best shot at commanding...

 WARNING! .
 We cannot recover PCSAT-1 to full operation if the uplink is satruated by packets, nor can we recover W3ADO-1 command link if users are digipeating packets that consume valuable power while we are trying to recover.
 We must get several successfull packets and then a full orbit with no usage before we can restore normal operation.
 This is hard to do.
-Therefore use of the W3ADO-1 callsign is not authorized during the full sun period 9-24 December and this operating period.
+The use of the W3ADO-1 callsign is not authorized and interferes with recovery attempts.

 THIS PAGE MOVED: Due to security, the original Naval Academy PCSAT web page has become inaccessible to everyone.
 SO we have moved it off-site and so many of the links on this page to our other satellite projects will not work.
 Bare with us.